We are now entering the first days of winter - the time of the solar cycle when there is wisdom in slowing down to calibrate with nature's rhythms.

 2. Timing for Your Practice

-For the next 2 weeks, the environmental qi is most potent at 9pm as this is when the energy is most precisely aligned with the solar cycle.
+For the next two weeks, the environmental qi is most potent at 9 pm as this is when the energy is most precisely aligned with the solar cycle.
 This is a time to wind down and to move towards sleep rather than activity.
 You can harness the potency of this time with a modest qi kung practice.
 Instructions are in my podcast below.
+Every day the optimal qi shifts to be a little bit later so that by winter solstice midnight will when the qi is most potent.

 3. Dress Warmly